 Despite the significant safety and environmental concerns raised by commenters and Members of Congress, PHMSA finalized the LNG by Rail regulation, which amended the Hazardous Materials Regulations to allow for bulk transport of LNG by rail.

 PHMSA, in coordination with FRA, published a final rule allowing for the bulk transport of LNG in rail tank cars on July 24, 2020.
 The decision was challenged in the D.C.
 Circuit by environmental groups as well as numerous states.
 The D.C.
-Circuit consolidated these two cases in State of Maryland v.
+Circuit consolidated these cases in Maryland v.
 DOT, No. 20-1318 (D.C.
 Cir.) on Aug.
 24, 2020.

 March 3, 2016 FRA writes a letter noting the next steps and concerns of the agency involved in approval of Florida East Coast Railway’s request to transport LNG by rail.

 Jan.
 17, 2017 The Association of American Railroads submits a petition for rulemaking to PHMSA to allow LNG to be transported in rail tank cars.
 The petition opens by arguing that LNG is “missing from the list of commodities authorized for rail transportation simply due to the historical lack of interest in transporting LNG by rail,” and goes on to argue that transportation of LNG by rail is “undeniably safe”.

 Feb.
 24, 2017, President Trump releases Executive Order 13777, Enforcing the Regulatory Reform Agenda, which directs agencies to evaluate existing regulations, and make recommendations for their repeal, replacement, or modification.